 The first thing we’re going to go over in the guide to starting a Twitch stream is what equipment you will need.
 First, you’ll need a computer powerful enough to handle gaming – I love my MSI Stealth Pro.
 I’ve had it for over two years and it’s been amazing.
 Hopefully if you’re really interested in gaming you already have a computer that’s powerful enough to handle it, but if not, I can’t speak highly enough about MSI as a brand.
 And, they keyboard lights up and is all colorful!
 You can’t beat that!

-The next thing you need in order to start a Twitch stream is a capture card.
-A capture card is a tiny little box that coordinates signals between your computer, your tv, and your consol.
+The next thing you need in order to start a Twitch stream is a capture device.
+This is a tiny little box, also called a capture card, that coordinates signals between your computer, your tv, and your console.
 It “captures” the screen from your tv, and shares it with your computer, so that you can stream it on Twitch.